Top Schools for Systems Engineering

 2. University of Illinois at Urbana-Champaign in Champaign

-As ranked by U.S. News & World Report in 2011, the University of Illinois at Urbana-Champaign had the 6th-best undergraduate engineering program among schools offering a doctorate, as well as 5th among graduate engineering programs.
+As ranked by U.S. News & World Report in 2011, the University of Illinois at Urbana-Champaign had the 6th-best undergraduate engineering program among schools offering a doctorate, as well as ranking 5th among graduate engineering programs.
 In the same survey, the school placed in the top ten for every engineering specialty area, including biological, electrical, materials and mechanical engineering.
 Through the Department of Industrial and Enterprise Systems Engineering, students can pursue both undergraduate and graduate degrees in industrial engineering.
 The school also offers a study abroad program, which provides students with opportunities in over 50 countries.

 3. University of Southern California in Los Angeles